WNVissie/BurgundyRoster/README.md

 - `GET /api/export/employees/csv` - Export employees to CSV
 - `GET /api/export/roster/excel` - Export roster to Excel
 - `POST /api/import/employees/csv` - Import employees from CSV

+---

+**Note:**
+The original README was missing endpoints for Leave Management, Timesheet Management, Skills, Licenses, Area, Designation, Community Posts, and Activity Logs.
+These have now been added for completeness and to match your schema and application

 ## 🎯 Usage Guide